canro91/canro91.github.io/_posts/2022-12-19-LessonsAsReviewer.md

 As a reviewee, before opening a PR, wear the reviewer hat and review your own code.
 It's frustrating when the code review process becomes a slow and expensive linting process.

 To have a smooth code review, let's automate some of the things checked during the review process.
-We can run a linter with a Git hook before committing our files or a [Visual Studio extension]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}) to clean files every time we save our files.
-We can turn all warnings into errors.
+For example, let's clean and format our files with a Git hook or [Visual Studio extension]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}).
+And let's turn all warnings into compilation errors.

+For example, with this idea of automation in mind, I ended up writing a [Git pre-commit hook to format sql files]({% post_url 2023-09-18-FormatSqlFilesOnCommit %}).

 ## 2. Surprising solution